karanns/Finance-/README.md

 Let's assume we have an outlier and the outlier falls outside the confidence interval chosen.
 In this case the VAR cannot factor-in this loss and it always shows the losses which occur within the confidence interval chosen/ the probability of the loss that is relevant.

-2.Basic TvM and Quantitative Methods
+2. Basic TvM and Quantitative Methods

 Covering Time Value of Money concepts like PV, FV and Net Present Value.